ngrx/platform/projects/ngrx.io/content/guide/component-store/comparison.md

 some pages are displayed and we want to automatically clean it up when the user navigates somewhere else?
 * **Business Requirements**.
 How well are all of the business requirements understood and finalized before the implementation of the app starts?
-Would the be changing frequently?
+Would it be changing frequently?
 * **Lifespan of the app**.
 Is this a short-lived Minimum Viable Product (MVP) that would be discarded, a solution that won't need much support or changes once it's released, or is it a long-term product that would be constantly changing, based on changing business needs?
 * **Backend APIs**.
 Does the team have influence over backend(s) and the APIs that they provide?